 *Books shared here are affiliate links for Bookshop.org

-Romance, YA, and pretty pictures are what is going to get my through the coming years.
+Two of these covers are prettier than the other.
 You can see my complete TBR list on Pinterest.

 |